elnebuloso/ansible-role-php56/README.md

 php56_timezone: "Europe/Berlin"
 ```

-The PHP Timezone to use.
+the timezone to use by php

 ```
-php56_modules:
+php56_modules_enabled:
   - php5-cli
   - php5-curl
   - php5-gd